isomerpages/moh-upec/_our-work/Community Responsiveness.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DARE_4_3_03.png">
 </div>
-<p>Out-of-hospital cardiac arrest (OHCA) occurs when the heart suddenly stops
+<p>Sudden cardiac arrest (SCA) occurs when the heart suddenly stops beating.
-beating and happens outside of a hospital.
 The victim is not responsive and does not breathe normally.
 Mortality is usually high and timely intervention, also known as the ‘Chain of Survival’, is critical to increase the victim’s chances of survival.
-In 2020, more than 3,400 OHCA cases happened in Singapore.</p>
+In 2020, more than 3,400 Out-of-Hospital Cardiac Arrest (OHCA) cases happened in Singapore.</p>
-<p>During this process, the calling of 995, administering of bystander CPR
+<p>During this process, the calling of 995, administering of bystander CardioPulmonary
-and the use of an AED on the victim are interventions that can be performed by any layperson. <strong>CPR awareness and training need to start from the community.
+Resuscitation (CPR) and the use of an Automated External Defibrillator (AED) on the victim are interventions that can be performed by any layperson. <strong>CPR awareness and training need to start from the community.
 We believe it is important to invest in raising the health literacy/awareness of our population, as a long term strategy to improve bystander CPR and cardiac arrest survival in our communities.</strong>
 </p>
 <p>The <strong>DARE programme</strong> focuses on educating the public on this
 life-saving skill and aims to increase the survival rate of cardiac arrest